Is English studies good value for money?

 What support shifts improve value perceptions?

-Targeted support during cost-intensive periods changes perceptions of value.
-Students respond well when programmes schedule book loans, e-reserve access and print allowances ahead of heavy reading weeks, and when guidance in the VLE and module handbooks gives a single source of truth on costs and reimbursements.
-Front-loading information for incoming cohorts, particularly full-time learners, reduces uncertainty.
+Targeted support during cost-intensive periods can lift value perceptions quickly.
+Students respond well when book loans, e-reserve access, and print allowances are scheduled before heavy reading weeks, and when the VLE and module handbooks provide one reliable source of truth on costs and reimbursements.
+Front-loading that information for incoming cohorts, especially full-time learners, reduces uncertainty and helps students use the support already available.

 What English-specific costs shape value perceptions?

-Mandatory book purchases accumulate quickly.
-Even with library holdings, specific editions and multiple core texts per module increase personal spend.
-Programmes can curate reading lists to prioritise library-licensed or open-access texts, expand short-loan and e-book options, and provide course packs where licensing permits.
-English programmes also tend to have fewer field-based experiences that signal tangible benefits, so designing low-cost enrichment such as public-facing readings, archives workshops or digital humanities labs can rebalance perceived value.
+Mandatory book purchases accumulate quickly in English.
+Even where libraries hold core texts, specific editions, multiple weekly readings, and limited loan periods still push costs onto students.
+Programmes can reduce that pressure by designing reading lists around library-licensed or open-access texts, expanding short-loan and e-book provision, and supplying course packs where licensing allows, which mirrors the priorities in learning resources for English Studies students.
+English programmes also have fewer field-based experiences that signal obvious material value, so low-cost enrichment such as public readings, archive workshops, or digital humanities labs can make the benefits of study more visible.

 How do university management and policies shape perceptions of value?

-Opaque fee spending and headlines about executive pay erode trust.
-Students want to see decisions that privilege teaching quality, accessible resources and timely reimbursements over administrative overheads.
-Regularly reporting how fees support teaching, student services and learning infrastructure helps students connect their investment to classroom and assessment outcomes.
+Opaque spending decisions and headlines about executive pay erode trust quickly.
+Students want to see that teaching quality, accessible resources, and timely reimbursements take priority over administrative overhead.
+Regular reporting on how fees support teaching, student services, and learning infrastructure helps students connect their investment to the experience they actually receive.
+That visibility matters as much as the spend itself.

 What lasting effects from COVID-19 still shape value-for-money judgments?

-Students who paid full fees during pandemic disruption often continue to benchmark current provision against that experience.
-Persistent concerns include reduced interaction, uneven access to specialist resources and limited financial relief.
-Providers that articulate how they have stabilised delivery, invested in learning resources and improved support operations can reset expectations.
+Students who paid full fees during pandemic disruption still benchmark current provision against that period.
+Persistent concerns include reduced interaction, uneven access to specialist resources, and limited financial relief.
+Providers that explain how delivery has stabilised, where investment has gone, and what support has improved can reset expectations more credibly.
+Without that narrative, older frustrations keep shaping present-day value judgments.

 How Student Voice Analytics helps you